 In retirement, you have to replace a steady paycheck that you’ve relied on during your working years.
 It’s crucial to know what your cash needs will be, so you can plan when to withdraw money and from which accounts.

-For example, there is often a sweet spot between retirement and the date you must start taking Social Security benefits (age 70), during which time your family could be in a low tax bracket.
+For example, there is often a sweet spot between retirement and the date you must start taking Social Security benefits (age 70, if you choose to delay after you become eligible), during which time your family could be in a low tax bracket.
 This time period applies to high net worth individuals, too.

 Depending what you think your future tax bracket will be, you may want to take a large amount out of your IRA during this time through a Roth conversion (a transfer of assets), enabling you to access this money while you won’t have to pay as much tax on your withdrawals.